irods/irods_rule_engine_plugin_logical_quotas/README.md

 ## Configuration
 To enable, prepend the following plugin config to the list of rule engines in `/etc/irods/server_config.json`.
-The plugin config should be placed near the beginning of the `"rule_engines"` section.
+The plugin config must be placed ahead of all plugins that do not support continuation.

 Even though this plugin will process PEPs first due to it's positioning, subsequent Rule Engine Plugins (REP) will still be allowed to process the same PEPs without any issues.